 Gastrointestinal (GI) cancers start in the gastrointestinal tract, the part of your body which digests food, pulls nutrients into the rest of your body, and eliminates waste.
 GI cancers include those of the esophagus, stomach, pancreas, colon, rectum, and anus.
 When doctors talk about treating these cancers, they also will talk to you about ways to be sure you can continue to eat, digest food, and eliminate waste.

-The UMMC Cancer Institute GI care team includes surgeons, gastroenterologists, medical and radiation oncologists, pathologists, genetic counselors, wound specialists, nurses, social workers, dietitians, and others.
+The UMMC Cancer Center and Research Institute GI care team includes surgeons, gastroenterologists, medical and radiation oncologists, pathologists, genetic counselors, wound specialists, nurses, social workers, dietitians, and others.

 Team members meet as a group each week to review imaging, pathology, and other matters unique to each patient.
 Together, they consider and discuss a patient's type of cancer, how advanced it is, and other conditions or personal matters that may impact treatment recommendations.
 Members follow National Comprehensive Cancer Network guidelines in developing treatment plans.

 This team also includes a coordinator who helps guide patients through the ins and outs of cancer treatment and coordinates their initial visit.

 Contact the coordinator to schedule appointments or ask questions beforehand.
 We’ll work to schedule all of your appointments at the same time to make your care easier and more convenient.
 Most services will be at the Cancer Center and Research Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.